 Chicago—ALA Publishing eLearning Solutions announces a new iteration of our popular eCourse, Mindfulness for Librarians: Handling Stress and Thriving Under Pressure.
-Richard Moniz and Martin House will serve as the instructors for a 4-week facilitated eCourse starting on Monday, March 5, 2018.
+Dr. Richard Moniz and Dr. Martin House will serve as the instructors for a 4-week facilitated eCourse starting on Monday, Feb.
+4, 2019.

 Do you ever find yourself feeling overwhelmed or stressed at work?
 Throughout this four-week eCourse, you’ll learn tips and tricks to better handle stress and become more mindful in the workplace.
 Instructors Richard Moniz and Martin House will discuss burnout theory and the overall impact it has on you, library users, and your organization as a whole.
 You’ll be introduced to mindfulness, discuss its significance and how it relates to the library profession, and learn techniques to put theory into practice.
 The practical strategies you learn can be implemented right away to succeed in your position and thrive under pressure.